NREL/pv_tomcat/README.md

 ## Example results

 The table below shows several example thermal management strategies for PV modules.
 The first column gives a description of a thermal management approach.
-The second column shows the levelized cost of energy (LCOE) in Kansas City, Missouri (KCMO), calculated using the `lcoe()` function or the `pvlcoe.nrel.gov` calculator.
+The second column shows the levelized cost of energy (LCOE) in Kansas City, Missouri (KCMO), calculated using the `lcoe.lcoe()` function or the `pvlcoe.nrel.gov` calculator.
+Example LCOE calculations are shown in `examples/lcoe_example.py`.
 We give LCOE assuming the only benefit of temperature reduction is improved energy output, ignoring the service life extension that is enabled by reducing operating temperature.
 The 'LCOE reduction' column shows the percentage reduction compared to the 'baseline' case.
 The 'breakeven cost' column shows the maximum cost that an extra component could have and still remain at or below the baseline LCOE.
 The 'reference' column contains a note referring to one of the works in the References section of this file.

 | modification                                                                                        | LCOE in KCMO (USD/kWh) | LCOE reduction | breakeven cost (USD/m^2) | reference                         |
 |-----------------------------------------------------------------------------------------------------|------------------------|----------------|--------------------------|-----------------------------------|